 Activity Student Comments/Reflection

 The role of all team members in the

 community pharmacy

+If your facilitator is an independent

+prescriber, have a discussion about

+how they use prescribing in everyday

+practice.

 The role of Standard Operating Procedures

-(SOPs) in community pharmacy
+(SOPs) in community pharmacy appropriate

-appropriate for the activities they will carry
+for the activities they will carryout including

-out including minor ailments consultations.
+minor ailments consultations.

 Complete SOP requirements necessary for

 this EL and discuss these with facilitator -

 this will prepare students for undertaking

 SOP workshops if not already done

-The layout of the premises and the need

-for a space for confidential conversations.

-Discuss and reflect on the need for

-professional behaviours and how these

-are demonstrated in the community

-pharmacy setting.